|Can Man cashes it in

 I know we will sorely miss him and his amazing fundraising for the kids.
 It will be super hard to figure out how to replace his work, Fischer Gray said.
 Dave is a true Parkrose hero.

-Newman-Woods seconded Fisher Gray's sentiment and said it will be difficult to replicate the funds that Luce raises through the can drives.
+Newman-Woods seconded Fischer Gray's sentiment and said it will be difficult to replicate the funds that Luce raises through the can drives.

 Fischer Gray said Luce was made an honorary employee, and can always be spotted at sporting events.

 I get free hot dogs and I have a lifetime pass to all the games, Luce said.
 I have a lot of fun.